 %f floating-point with round off

-%% real percent sign
+%% literal percent sign

 Automatic choice of floating point, integer and exponential notation: